SJSU-CADRE-CLASSES/SJSU_ART_104_S19/Teams/Witchers/outline.md

 -Institutional sexism embedded in games and technology --Jacob likes this one

--What does all this say?
+-Conclusion: What does all this say?
 --How do we understand intersectionality in a game space?